-- Title 49, CFR, §172.101, the Hazardous Materials Table. - Appendix A to Title 49, CFR, §172.101, the List of Hazardous Substances and Reportable Quantities. - Appendix B to Title 49, CFR, §172.101, the List of Marine Pollutants.
+- CFR, Title 49 §172.101, Hazardous Materials Table. - Appendix A to CFR, Title 49 §172.101, List of Hazardous Substances and Reportable Quantities. - Appendix B to CFR, Title 49 §172.101, List of Marine Pollutants.

-The Hazardous Materials Table.
+Hazardous Materials Table.
 Figure 9.4 shows part of the Hazardous Materials Table.
 Column 1 tells which shipping mode(s) the entry affects and other information concerning the shipping description.
-The next five columns show each material's shipping name, hazard class or division, identification number, packaging group, and required labels.
+The next 5 columns show each material's shipping name, hazard class or division, ID number, packaging group, and required labels.

-Six different symbols may appear in Column 1 of the table.
+Column 1: 6 different symbols may appear in Column 1 of the table.

-- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material does not meet the hazard class definition. - (A) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transport by air unless it is a hazardous substance or hazardous waste.

-- (W) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transportation by water unless it is a hazardous substance, hazardous waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
-A different shipping name may be used when only domestic transportation is involved. - (G) Means this hazardous material described in Column 2 is a generic shipping name.
+- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material does not meet the hazard class definition. - (A) Means the HazMat described in Column 2 is subject to HMR only when offered or intended for transport by air unless it is a hazardous substance or waste. - (W) Means the HazMat described in Column 2 is subject to HMR only when offered or intended for transportation by water unless it is a hazardous substance, waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
+A different shipping name may be used when only domestic transportation is involved. - (G) Means the HazMat described in Column 2 is a generic shipping name.
 A generic shipping name must be accompanied by a technical name on the shipping paper.
 A technical name is a specific chemical that makes the product hazardous.